atanava/task-api-assignment/README.md

 * Build and package with Apache Maven or use already prepared task-api.war from the root directory of the project
   By-default application runs using embedded HSQLDB
-  If you want to run it with Postgres then you need to change "spring.profiles.default" parameter in web.xml from "hsqldb" to "postgres"
+  If you want to run it with Postgres then you need to change "spring.profiles.default" parameter in web.xml from "hsqldb" to "postgres" and re-package with Maven
-* Deploy to Apache Tomcat (app tested with 9.0.41 version)
+* Deploy to Apache Tomcat (app tested with openjdk-15.0.1_windows-x64 JRE, apache-tomcat-9.0.41-windows-x64 and apache-tomcat-9.0.43-windows-x64)
 * Run
 * Test with Task_API.postman_collection.json from the root directory of the project